noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

         space-around: white space between and at ends of main axis */
       justify-content: flex-start;

       /*
-       how whitespace is distributed on the cross axis and adjusts the positions of flex items on the cross axis
-        flex-start: default, whitespace pushed to end of cross axis
-        flex-end: whitespace pushed to start of cross axis
-        center: equal whitespace at start and end of cross axis, but not inbetween flex items
-        baseline: flex items aligned along their baseline, which is calculated based on the content of each distinct flex item
-        stretch: no whitespace, flex items stretched to fill cross axis */
-      align-items: flex-start;

-      /*
         aligns flex lines modififying behavior of flex-wrap